ViRb3/pi-encrypted-boot-ssh/Wireless-USB2.md

 ## Installing driver

-The steps below are written for the [Comfast CF-952AX](https://www.aliexpress.us/item/1005004469569274.html) USB dongle, which uses the Mediatek MT7921AU driver.
-The driver is part of the Linux kernel starting from 6.1, so make sure you have a recent image (after 05/2023).
+The steps below are written for the [Alfa AWUS036AXML](https://alfa-network.eu/alfa-usb-adapter-awus036axml) USB dongle, which uses the Mediatek MT7921AU driver.
+The driver is part of the Linux kernel starting from 6.1.

 ## Set up initramfs